MicrosoftDocs/dynamics-365-unified-operations-public/articles/fin-ops-core/fin-ops/get-started/public-preview-terms.md

 [!include[banner](../includes/banner.md)]

-These Supplemental Terms of Use ("Terms") cover use of those MIcrosoft Dynamics 365 previews that link to these Terms.
+These Supplemental Terms of Use ("Terms") cover use of those Microsoft Dynamics 365 previews that link to these Terms.

 #General Terms